-New Year is undoubtedly Japan’s most important – and longest – festival.
+Are you going to be spending New Year in Hiroshima?
+New Year is undoubtedly Japan’s most important (and longest) festival.
 However, in most of the country, you’ll disappointed if you expect to find New York or London style revelry on New Year’s Eve.
 Here in Hiroshima, however, we do have what seems to be a somewhat unusual opportunity to mix the (relatively) raucous with the traditional at one of the city center’s biggest shrines.

 Ōmisoka New Year’s Eve

 New Year’s commemorations begin with the Ōsōji big clean up.
 Little work is done in offices in the final few days of the year as they are taken up by giving workplaces a deep clean before the holidays.
 Temples and shrines also make ready for the large numbers of visitors they will receive over the holiday – gravel is raked, trees trimmed and statues decorated.
 It is through fortuitous to traditional to eat toshi-koshi soba noodles on New Year’s Eve – the long noodles represent long life – and we like to combine a stroll through Mitaki Temple with grabbing a soba lunch at the Musashi restaurant at the bottom of the hill near Mitaki Station – don’t leave it too late in the day though, as it’s a popular way to spend the last day of the year.

 Another reason to eat early is that you’ll find many restaurants closed on New Year’s Eve.
 These days, if you find yourself stuck, you can at least buy pre-packaged toshi-koshi soba at convenience stores which don’t taste too bad at all.